dazinator/Xamarin.TestyDroid/README.md

   -p, --portnumber                  (Default: 5554) The port number that the
                                     android console will be listening on, on localhost.

+  -s, --single-instance-mode        (Default: Abort) Controls what happens if there is
+                                    an existing device detected already running on the same console port.
+Options are: Abort, KillExisting, ReuseExisting and ReuseExistingThenKill

   --help                            Display this help screen.